www.rambler-info.org.uk - GPS data format and datum

 That is the question.
 Let me give two answers and then you can take it on from there, if you really want to.

 WGS84 is a set of information for describing the shape of the Earth in terms that let a computer plot its stored data.
-It assumes that the Earth is a slightly flattened sphere and does not have a lumpy surface.
+It assumes that the Earth is a slightly flattened sphere and has a slightly distorted surface to allow for heavy minerals below the surface.
 It also puts some reference marks on it, so we know where to start when placing our data on the blank shape.
-It is there that you need to consider at least one of the many subtle problems.

 Why UTM?
 It is a good way of doing things and avoids the horrible 360 and 60 divisions of Latitude and Longitude measured in degrees, minutes and seconds.
 A position is reported using a format rather like the Ordnance Survey grid references, familiar to all UK ramblers, but using more letters and numbers.
 (UPS can be forgotten, unless you plan to walk near the Earth's North and South Poles)

 Why do different map makers not all use the same system?
 There are lots of reasons.
 They do not want Continental Drift sliding the countryside past their national grid for a start.
-(Even so, if they are Indian then they cannot escape the fact that the south of their country is burrowing under the north) Also, local variations in gravity might mean their sea does not stay at "sea level" unless they modify the datum.
+(Even so, if they are Indian then they cannot escape the fact that the south of their country is burrowing under the north).

 In countries which would be split by a UTM boundary, they would prefer that the adjacent maps in their range fit together properly at the edges.
 This is easily done by using an offset system so that none of the UTM boundaries cut through you country. e.g. Spain